NaomiDemolli/Dronazon/README.md

 # Dronazon

 ### Introduction
-The purpose of the project is to create a system that manages the deliveries of orders received from the Dronazon e-commerce site, through the use of of drones.
+The purpose of the project is to create a system that manages the deliveries of orders received from the Dronazon e-commerce site, through the use of drones.

 (project done for the Distributed and Pervasive System course of Unimi)